Brainmaster360/TaskWizardBot/README.md

 Security Groups: Configure your AWS security groups to allow necessary outbound connections to Discord's API.

 Discord Support Server
-Join our 'Discord Support Server' https://discord.gg/vq6B9xWTgp for assistance, feature requests, and to connect with other users!
+Join our [Discord Support Server](https://discord.gg/vq6B9xWTgp) for assistance, feature requests, and to connect with other users!

 ### Contributing:
 Contributions are welcome!
 If you have suggestions or improvements, feel free to fork the repository and submit a pull request.